AvolitesLtd/TitanManual/docs/cue-lists/creating-a-cue-list.md

 In the Autoload Times column you can set fade in, fade out and delay times for the autoloaded playback.
-Normally the autoload will use the times set for the cue, but you can also select \[Use Individual Target Times\] which will use the times set in the autoloaded playback, or you can set independent times yourself.
+Normally the autoload will use the times set for the cue, but you can also select <Keys.SoftKey>Use Individual Target Times</Keys.SoftKey> which will use the times set in the autoloaded playback, or you can set independent times yourself.

 Running a Key Macro from a Cue List